Learning Rationality in Potential Games: Our method

 The variables $x^k \in \reals^{n m}$ and $\lambda^k \in \reals^{l n}_+$ are the strategy profile and the dual variables associated with the agents' optimization problem, respectively, while $\theta$ are the variables associated with the rationality parameters.
 In \cref{eq:learning_problem1:c1}, we enforce that the strategy profiles $x$ are Nash equilibria of the game induced by $\param$ and the game parameters $\bar{\gameparam}$.
 In \cref{eq:learning_problem1:obj}, we minimize the average over data points of the squared $L_2$-distance between each data point $\bar{x}^k$ and $x^k$.
 The optimization problem \cref{eq:learning_problem1} is nonconvex due to the complementarity constraints.
 We can obtain an equivalent formulation by explicitly setting either the LHS or the RHS of the complementarity constraints \cref{eq:learning_problem1:c1} to $0$.
 For each data point $k$, we define an \emph{active-set} $Z^k \subseteq \{1,\dots,lm\}$, \ie, the set of indices of tight complementarity constraints; whenever $z \in Z^k$, the $z$-th constraint $b(\param, \bar{\gameparam}^k)_{z} - A(\param, \bar{\gameparam}^k)_{z} x^k = 0$ (is tight).
 Otherwise, if $z \notin Z^k$, then $\lambda^k_z=0$.
 For a given active-set $Z^k$, let $Y^k$ be its complement.
 Then, problem \cref{eq:learning_problem1} is equivalent to the following minimization problem over~$Z^k, x^k, \lambda^k, \param$,

 where we use the subscript $Z^k$ to refer to the set of constraints with indices contained in $Z^k \subseteq \{1,\dots,lm\}$, and $Y^k = \{1, \dots lm \} \backslash Z^k$.
 In \cref{eq:learning_problem2:c2}, we relax the complementarity constraints of \cref{eq:learning_problem1:c1} by enforcing non-negativity on both the LHS and RHS involved in the complementarity constraints; in \cref{eq:learning_problem2:c3}, we enforce the tightness conditions on the active-sets $Z^k$ for any $k$.
 Although \cref{eq:learning_problem2} does not include any complementarity constraints, it involves exponentially many choices of $Z^k$ for any $k$.
-However, given some fixed $Z=(Z^1,\dots,Z^k)$, we can employ \cref{eq:learning_problem2} to formulate the loss function \cref{eq:loss_preliminary} and devise a differentiation method to iteratively refine the estimates of~$\param$. \para{Implicit differentiation of the loss function} For any fixed $Z$, we aim to find a global minimum of \cref{eq:learning_problem2} with a first-order method.
-To do so, we will exploit the gradient information of the loss function \cref{eq:loss_preliminary} associated with problem \cref{eq:learning_problem2}.
+However, given some fixed $Z=(Z^1,\dots,Z^k)$, we can employ \cref{eq:learning_problem2} to formulate the loss function \cref{eq:loss_preliminary} and devise a differentiation method to iteratively refine the estimates of~$\param$. \para{Implicit differentiation of the loss function} We exploit the gradient information of the loss function \cref{eq:loss_preliminary} associated with problem \cref{eq:learning_problem2}.
 Let $x^k=x^k_{Z^k}(\param,\bar{\gameparam}^k)$ (we omit $Z^k$ when the context is clear) be implicitly defined as

-\ie, $x^k$ solves $0= F(x^k, \lambda^k)$, or, in other words, $x^k$ is a Nash equilibrium given $Z$.
+\ie, $x^k$ solves $0= F(x^k, \lambda^k; \param)$, or, in other words, $x^k$ is a Nash equilibrium given $Z$.
 Therefore, for a given active-set $Z$, we reformulate the loss function \cref{eq:learning_problem2} over $\mathcal{D}$ as

 We evaluate the gradient of $\loss(\param, Z; \mathcal{D})$ with respect to $\param$ as

 Equivalently, we can compute \cref{eq:grad} by employing the implicit function theorem \citep[Theorem 1B.1]{dontchev_2009}, as in \cref{thm:implicit}.